 If the description shown for a thumbnail is wider than the space for showing it, then at the right of the descriptions area, a scrolling arrow is shown.
 You can also scroll description text by middle-clicking the area with the description and dragging in the desired direction.

-Rotating the mouse wheel while holding down [Ctrl] resizes thumbnails.
+Rotate the mouse wheel while holding down [Ctrl] to quickly resize the thumbnails.

 Status Bar Information

 Displayed File Types